antoineviscardi/planned-memory-lane-assignment/README.md

 some time and I think this is a good opportunity to do so.

 Given the simplicity of the application, I will centralize all use-case-relevant state into a single store.
-This will make it easy to cover important logic with tests.
+This approach will make it easy to cover important logic with tests.
 By establishing a boundary between state and UI, the later will be more flexible making it easier to iterate on the component structure.

 ### ADR 2: Do optimistic updates

-In order to provide the best possible user experience, I will do optimist updates.
+In order to provide the best possible user experience, I will do optimistic updates.
 This will eliminate perceived latency.
-For now, if an error occurs, I will simply refresh the page so the app can recover to its latest valid state.
+For now, if an error occurs, I will simply refresh the page, allowing the app to recover to its latest valid state.

 ### ADR 3: Use Zod to define data structures